Legal

 Clients now audit their counsel

-Corporate clients increasingly send security questionnaires before engaging firms.
+Corporate clients increasingly send security questionnaires before engaging firms: in ABA survey data nearly a third of firms have received one, closer to half at midsize and up.
 Weak answers cost work.

 Missed calls are missed matters

+In Clio's 2024 Legal Trends secret shopper study, only 40 percent of firms answered the phone.
 Intake calls that hit voicemail go to the next firm on the list.
-Aging phone systems have no routing, analytics, or mobile reach.

 Billable time leaks away